Does Your Cat Trust You? Watch for These Signs!

 6. Grooming you

 If your cat licks or grooms you then it’s a pretty good sign that they view you as a trusted member of their group.
-When they’re in the litter as kittens, they groom each other as a way of bonding so grooming you is an extension of this behaviour.
+When they’re in the litter as kittens, they groom each other as a way of bonding so grooming you is an extension of this behavior.

 7. Your cat says hello